CSP02/CSP02/README.md

 ## Hi I am Chandra Sekhar Pilla.

-- 🔭 I’m currently working on Discord bot made in JavaScript.
+- 🔭 I'm currently working on Discord bot made with JavaScript.

-- 🌱 I’m currently learning more about JavaScript and web development.

-- 👯 I’m looking to collaborate on My discord bot made using JavaScript.
+- 👯 I'm looking to collaborate on My discord bot made using JavaScript.

 - 📫 How to reach me: You can join my discord server https://discord.gg/6Mcy5NpSpH

+- I also do game-dev (using unity) and 3d modelling (using blender).

+- Mostly iam an astrophile